w3c/wai-tutorials/source/menus/structure.html.erb.md

   - ARIA11
 ---

 Semantic markup conveys the menu structure to users.
-Menus can easily adapt to different situations, such as small screen displays, screen magnification and other assistive technology, when coded semantically.
+Menus coded semantically can easily adapt to different situations, such as small screen displays, screen magnification and other assistive technology.

 ## Menu representation
 {:.newap}